uofu-emb/rtos/README.md

 [VSCode](https://code.visualstudio.com/) is the recommended IDE.
 Most of the time we will be operating on the **command line**.

+I recommend you use a Linux machine if possible.
+Linux is what you will be using in the industry, you need to be comfortable with it.

+## Materials

+You will need to purchase **two** Picos from the ECE stockroom (MEB 2355).

+You will also need to purchase a CAN transceiver module from the stockroom later in the semester.

+Total cost should be less than $15.

 ## Cheating and ethics

 __We learn good practice by seeing good practice.__